 Manchester is expected to create 23,000 new jobs in the digital sector over the next decade, putting the city at the forefront of UK expansion in this area.
 With modules focusing on business management, digital strategy and contemporary business issues, Manchester Met is the ideal place to equip yourself for a career in this rapidly expanding profession.

-The course is taught over 24 months, with intakes in October and January.
+The course is taught over 24 months.
+The next intake is in October.

 Each unit is taught in a three-day block on campus.
 During these three day blocks you will receive the latest academic and practitioner thinking presented by University staff and industry guest speakers and masterclasses.
 In addition to the taught element of the programme you will have two residential weekends over the two year period and a week international study trip.
 Finally, in relation to your unit - Reflective Personal Leadership, you will be allocated an executive business coach and receive six one hour sessions over the year.